ELEVATED, An Orchid Exhibition

 February 7 – March 22, 2026

-Elevated: An Orchid Exhibition celebrates the beauty and wonder of orchids in combination with captivating aerial sculptures by artist Cicely Carew.
-Featuring a stunning display of more than 2,500 orchids, Elevated transforms the Garden’s subtropical conservatories into an immersive world of color, movement, and botanical brilliance.
+Thank you to all who visited us during Elevated, An Orchid Exhibition as we celebrated the beauty and wonder of orchids in combination with captivating aerial sculptures by artist Cicely Carew.
+Featuring a stunning display of over 2,000 orchids, Elevated transformed the Garden’s subtropical conservatories into an immersive world of color, movement, and botanical brilliance.
 Inspired by the forms and rhythms of nature, Carew’s “flying paintings” soar overhead – a joyful expression of the connection between art and nature.
+This exhibit concluded on March 22, 2026.

 ABOUT THE ARTIST